 - Omega-3 rich oils from oily fish, walnuts, flaxseed, chia and hemp seed

 - Leafy greens, such as spinach, rocket and kale

 - Spices and herbs, such as ginger, turmeric, rosemary and parsley

 - High fibre foods, such as whole veg, fruit, legumes and seeds

 - Good quality oils, such as extra virgin olive oil.

 Other important factors to help manage persistent inflammation include drinking plenty of water, getting regular exercise and good quality sleep, and undertaking some de-stressing activities to manage chronic stress.

 We need inflammation

-Now don’t get us wrong – inflammatory reactions in the body are NORMAL, and needed (as mentioned).
-Our bodies are designed to contend with some inflammation – we just don’t want to be inflamed all the time, with nothing to counter the response.
+Inflammatory reactions in the body are NORMAL and necessary.
+Our bodies are designed to contend with some inflammation – we just don’t want to be inflamed all the time and without a counter-response.

-Let us remember that our body will do everything to keep us happy, and works hard, 24 hours a day to do so.
-So let’s give it a helping hand, and discourage the constant barrage of inflammation by eating an abundance of vegetables, some fruit, and choosing foods that are unrefined, low in sugar, and enjoy meat and minimally processed grains as condiments.
+Let us remember that our body will do everything to keep us happy, and it works hard – all day, every day – to do so.
+Give it a helping hand: discourage the constant barrage of inflammation by eating mostly real, whole foods, including an abundance and variety of vegetables, and go easy free, added sugars and processed and ultra-processed foods.